|Nutrition Facts (per serving)|

 How Many Lemons Make a Cup of Juice?

 Depending on the size and juiciness of your lemons, you will get approximately 2 to 3 tablespoons of juice from each fresh lemon.
-Plan on from 5 to 8 lemons for 1 cup of juice.
+Plan on 5 to 8 lemons for 1 cup of juice.

 Are Lemon Bars Supposed to Be Gooey?